What Employers Should Know About Hiring International Students

 Even if it’s legal to hire international students, won’t it cost a lot of money and involve a lot of paperwork?

 No. The only cost to the employer hiring international students is the time and effort to interview and select the best candidate for the job.
-The international office at the school handles the paperwork involved in securing the work authorization for F-1 and J-1 students.
+The international student office handles the paperwork involved in securing the work authorization for F-1 and J-1 students.
 In fact, a company may save money by hiring international students because the majority of them are exempt from Social Security (FICA) and Medicare tax requirements.

 How long can international students work in the United States with their student visa?